hyperpixel34/aerothemeplasma/README.md

 <h3>DISCLAIMER:</h3>

-This project modifies certain system components of KDE Plasma which are not meant to be modified.
-Reinstalling or updating KDE plasma through the package manager will bring back the original upstream components back, so it's required to redo certain parts of the installation process. **Modifying private system components can leave your desktop environment in a broken state**.
+This project modifies a small number of KDE Plasma UI components which are not meant to be modified.
 Make sure to create backups before attempting to install this project.
 I am not responsible for broken KDE and/or Linux installs.

-Due to the fact that this project is under development and depends on upstream for a lot of things, many things are subject to change and will likely break as KDE Plasma gets updated over time.
+Because this project is under development and relies on upstream for a lot of things, many things are subject to change and will likely break as KDE Plasma gets updated over time.
 Keep an eye out on the issue tracker for further details when things inevitably happen to break.

 Lastly, feel free to fork this project and/or contribute to it in any way.
 Any and all effort is greatly appreciated.